What is IT Service Management (ITSM)?

 This was once a slow, manual, and fragile task.
 Many ITSM integrations were hand-coded, undocumented, and took an age to complete.
 They would also not be well considered in project plans, particularly when being built into a bid or tender from a supplier or MSP.
 This is because it has not always been the most glamorous or respected task and behind the scenes, would often be outsourced to a cheap offshore development house (not something MSPs like to share with their customers).

-So, in the past service integration has been pushed into the shadows, making it even more cumbersome when things go wrong or take too long to do.
+So, in the past IT service integration has been pushed into the shadows, making it even more cumbersome when things go wrong or take too long to do.
 But times have moved on and we're happy to report that there is another way!

 Modern ITSM integrations are run through integration hubs (And integration automation platforms), which use pre-built integrations to create connections such as ServiceNow to Jira, Jira to Zendesk… and Zendesk to Salesforce (…and the list goes on!) so that businesses can get these up and running as soon as possible.